Airport Core Programme: West Kowloon Highway

 This is a six-lane motorway 4.2 km in length with the northern 2 km elevated for the Airport Railway running underneath.
 It links the Kowloon portal of the Western Harbour Crossing in the south to the Tsing Kwai Highway in the north and is built entirely on newly reclaimed land in West Kowloon.

-Land Reclamation in West Kowloon
+Land reclamation in West Kowloon

-Reclamation work was needed along the west coast of Kowloon Peninsula to provide land for the expressway, Route 3, as well as supporting infrastructure.
+Reclamation work was needed along the west coast of Kowloon Peninsula to provide land for the expressway, Route 3, as well as the supporting infrastructure.
 The Airport Railway also runs through the reclaimed land of West Kowloon.
-The reclamation work has increased the area of Kowloon Peninsula by 30%.
+The reclamation work increased the area of Kowloon Peninsula by 30%.

 Central Reclamation Phase I

 This phase required the reclamation of an area of 20 hectare along the waterfront of Central to provide land for the Airport Railway's Hong Kong station.
 Two ferry piers serving outlying islands as well as a government dockyard had to be relocated to facilitate the work.